Officials search for South Carolina teen missing for 2 years - NewsBreak

 Officials search for South Carolina teen missing for 2 years

 ANDERSON COUNTY, S.C.
-(WSPA) — The National Center for Missing and Exploited Children has asked for the public’s help to find a 17-year-old girl who has been missing for two years.
+(WSPA) – The National Center for Missing & Exploited Children has asked for the public’s help to find a 17-year-old girl who has been missing for two years.

 Police believe she could still be in Anderson or surrounding areas.
 Officials said she may have traveled to Greenwood or Orangeburg.

 The teenager was described to have blonde hair and hazel eyes.
-She is 5’5″ and weighs about 155 lbs.
+She is 5’5″ and weighs about 155 pounds.